Carlie16604/AppleCrafts/README.md

 ## What I'm working on
 - Database for email subscriptions
-- New layout for a ore personalized feel
+- New layout for a more personalized feel